DavidSantia/tag_api/README.md

 	Media        string  `json:"media" db:"media"`
 }

-const ImageQuery = "FROM images i " +
+const ImageQuery = `FROM images i
-	"WHERE i.media IS NOT NULL"
+WHERE i.media IS NOT NULL`
 ```
 Tags shown above are interpreted as follows:
 * **json**: field name returned in API